 Under the assumption that your back pain is caused by anxiety, treating that back pain does require a focus on the pain itself.
 Unfortunately, while treating anxiety can reduce your back pain in the long term (more on this later), breaking the cycle of back pain depends in large part on your ability to also fight the back pain itself.
 Consider the following tips:

-- Stretch – Stretching is incredibly important.
+- Stretch Stretching is incredibly important.
 You need to keep the muscles stretched and nimble to prevent further pain.
 Make sure you're stretching regularly in order to avoid any "freezing" of the muscle that may create pain.
+Examples of this type of stretching include lying knee twists and the cobra stretch.

-- Watch Your Posture – Overthinking your posture isn't always helpful, but it is important to pay attention to any obviously bad posture that you may do as a result of your anxiety and stress.
-If you're sitting in a clearly bad position, stop it.
-Sit up straight, walk looking up, etc.
+- Watch Your Posture Overthinking your posture isn't always helpful, but it is important to pay attention to any obviously bad posture that you may do as a result of your anxiety and stress.
+If you're sitting in a clearly bad position, try fixing it with better posture and see if that offers support.

-- Pain Killers – Over the counter pain killers are still a useful way to combat back pain.
-Even though your back pain is anxiety related, drugs like Tylenol are specifically designed for pain, and this pain is no different than other types of pain.
+- Pain Killers Over the counter pain killers are still a useful way to combat back pain.
+Even though your back pain is anxiety related, drugs like Tylenol are specifically designed for pain, and this pain can still respond well to pain killers.
 You may benefit from these treatments.

 These are all traditional ways to deal with back pain unrelated to anxiety, but they're still effective because once back pain starts, it needs to be stopped using traditional methods.